slaclab/sdf-docs/batch-compute.md

 ### Banking

-The coact system will keep track of the hours spent by each repo on each clusters.
+The coact system will keep track of the hours spent by each repo on each cluster.
 Once a repo reaches its computing quota on a cluster, further submissions to that cluster will have lower priority.
 Note: depending on the initial experience, we may also limit the resources available to over-quota repos (i.e., by enforcing a cap on the amount